chrisruffalo/tome/README.md

 The above works by parsing the YAML into a bean and then using the bean as a bean source to the resolver.
 This can be extended to any number of sources that have a structure that either maps them out as properties (flat style) or as a hierarchy (like beans).
-This means that it is not specific to yaml or one configuration libarary but is available for _any_ sort of provider that allows for addressing keys by name.
+This means that it is not specific to yaml or one configuration library but is available for _any_ sort of provider that allows for addressing keys by name.

 ### Build configuration in stages